paturikaustubh/react-carousel/README.md

 # React Carouel 🎞️

-Tried to build a unique image carousel in React.
+Built simple yet unique image carousel in React.
 The main aspect that separates this from most of the other carousels are the navigation buttons.

 Experience it [here](https://paturikaustubh.github.io/react-carousel/)! ⚡